 Parenting after a separation or divorce is not always easy.
-A parenting coordinator may be able to help if you are finding these decisions are your children difficult to conclude.
+A parenting coordinator may be able to help if you are finding these decisions about your children difficult to conclude.

 Parenting coordination is a child-focused dispute resolution process designed to help families where there is a high level of conflict in implementing agreements and arrangements about the children.